Associate's Degrees in Alternative Therapy

 Earn a degree in alternative therapy from an accredited college

 One of the best ways to prepare for a career in alternative therapy is through a college education.
 An Associate's Degree will help you develop entry level skills, general alternative therapy know how and the basic alternative therapy experience you need to start your career off right.
 You may also consider a Bachelor's in Alternative Therapy to help you take your education and career to the next level.
-Take the first step to success by selecting a alternative therapy school below.
+Please select alternative therapy school below.

 Why would I want an alternative therapy degree?

 A degree in alternative therapy is for people who really enjoy helping others and have an interest in medicine and healing.
 Generally speaking, the pay isn’t as good as an MD., but people who practice alternative medicine have a lot more freedom to explore various treatments for their patients since they aren’t bogged down by insurance companies and other restrictions.
 They also generally spend more time and have more interaction with their patients than MD’s do.

 What do people with an alternative therapy degree do?

 Like conventional medicine, there are many fields of alternative medicine that you may go into if you have a degree in alternative therapy.
 The term “alternative” refers to anything that does not fall within the realm of conventional medicine, so someone with an alternative therapy degree could do anything from acupressure to electro-homoeopathy.
 Some of the most common jobs in alternative therapy are listed below:

 - Acupuncturist: They treat patients by inserting needles into the patients’ bodies along their energy meridian.
 Its general theory is based on the premise that bodily functions are regulated by the flow of an energy-like entity called qi.
 Acupuncture corrects imbalances in the body by unlocking or correcting the flow of the qi.